 14. Throw all your money at your debt.

 A lot of people don’t like this idea because it kills the “fun factor” of your twenties.
 But you wanna know what’s less fun?
 Living in denial and realizing 10 years later that you could have been debt free if you’d just sacrificed a bit in your twenties.
 Put the extra cash towards becoming debt-free and play later.

 Almost every bank account now has the ability to set up automatic savings plans.
 As I said in #1, the best way to save is to pay yourself first, and an auto savings plan is the easiest way to do it.

 16. Cut out TV.

-It’s so ridiculously expensive and wasteful.
+It’s so expensive and wasteful.
 I don’t even recommend having Netflix or Hulu since the internet is such a wild and free place.
-However, if you must, go with Netflix or Hulu.
-It’s better than paying for U-Verse or cable.
+However, if you need tv, there are so many options that don’t involve cable or satellite.

 17. Make your own coffee, mixed drinks, etc.